jeremymatthewwerner/trip-planner-gpt-airbnb/README.md

    - Instructions for the GPT
    - OpenAPI specification for connecting to the API

+3. **Automation Tools**: Scripts to automate the GPT Builder interface:
+   - Playwright script to update the GPT configuration programmatically
+   - Handles updating OpenAPI schema and GPT settings

 ## Features

 - **Personalized Trip Planning**: Create custom itineraries based on user preferences and travel dates